DreamWeave-MP/S3ctors-S3cret-St4sh/s3maphore/README.md

 ---@field cellIsExterior boolean whether the player is in an exterior cell or not (includes fake exteriors such as starwind)
 ---@field cellName string lowercased name of the cell the player is in
 ---@field combatTargets FightingActors a read-only table of combat targets, where keys are actor IDs and values are booleans indicating if the actor is currently fighting
----@field staticList userdata[]? a read-only list of static objects in the cell, if the cell is not exterior.
-If the static list is not yet valid, is an empty table.
-Nil for "true" exteriors.
+---@field staticList StaticList a list of all recordIds and content files placing objects in this cell.
+This is used in staticContentFile, staticMatch, and staticExact rules for playlists.
+---@field weather WeatherType a string indicating the current weather name.
+Updated by an internal mwscript in 0.49-compatible versions.
 ```

 As usual, if there are more state values you'd like the PlaylistState to offer, please do share!
 A generic-enough use case can and absolutely will make the cut.